cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 SHAP uses colors to explain attributions:

-- Red pixels increases the probability of a class being predicted
+- Red pixels increase the probability of a class being predicted
 - Blue pixels decrease the probability of a class being predicted

 The following picture and text come from the [SHAP README](https://github.com/slundberg/shap#deep-learning-example-with-deepexplainer-tensorflowkeras-models).